travelmarx/scrapbook101/docs/index.md

 * Deal with ever-increasing amounts of personal **archival** data, both physical and digital, in a consistent way.
 * Capture **context** about data so that when we looked at it in the future we would understood why we saved it and why it was important.
 * **Find** our data quickly and on-demand, for example, using natural language and a chat bot.
-* **Own** our data and not have it living in a social network or service that locks the format or controls access of it.
+* **Own** our data and not have it live in a social network or service that locks the format or controls our access to it.

 The way we could accomplish this was to create a custom PIM system consisting of software, programming frameworks, and cloud services working together to achieve our four principles described above.